 The City has attempted to comply with the SWFWMD executive order through the implementation of an inverted rate structure that would affect only those users who utilize in excess of 3,000 gallons of water per month per unit.
 Under the proposed rate adjustment, 52% of the residents who currently average less than the 3,000 gallon threshold will not be affected by this new structure.
 This new structure was implemented with the first billing in November 2001.

 The City of St. Petersburg provides potable water to the residents of Gulfport and treats the sanitary sewer.
-The new rates (adopted October 2016) are depicted below:
+The new rates (adopted for October 2017) are depicted below:

 What To Do If Your Water Consumption Is Higher Than Normal